This post may contain affiliate links. Please read our disclosure policy.

 • Using a knife to remove the flesh from the skin, or use a spoon to scoop out the mango flesh.

-How to Store Fresh Mangos
+How to Store Mangoes

 • Keep unripe mangos at room temperature if you aren’t in a rush to eat them.